-- An operation of the US Coast Guard which began in 2012 and occurs annually to increase the agency's Arctic awareness and preparedness. - As of July 2016, its seasonal home will be established in Kotzebue, Alaska. - "In prior Arctic Shield Operations years, the Coast Guard had skipped from town to town each summer - from Kotzebue to Barrow to Prudhoe Bay.
-A permanent forward operation location will allow for more flexibility, [Coast Guard Chief Petty Officer Shawn] Eggert said." - Arctic Shield 2017 launched 1 July 2017.
+- As of July 2016, its seasonal home will be established in Kotzebue, Alaska.
+399 - "In prior Arctic Shield Operations years, the Coast Guard had skipped from town to town each summer - from Kotzebue to Barrow to Prudhoe Bay.
+A permanent forward operation location will allow for more flexibility, [Coast Guard Chief Petty Officer Shawn] Eggert said." - Arctic Shield 2017 launched 1 July 2017 and ran until the end of October.
+400